rishantmallick/Detection-of-parkinson-disease-using-Speech-Signals---Multimedia-Lab/README.md

 Neighboring-Frame Reconstruction

-The target contour is reconstructed from its temporal neighbors:
+Target reconstruction: The target contour is reconstructed from its temporal neighbors:

 [
 C_{t-n}, \qquad C_{t+n}.